Somers Park Primary School is part of Mercian Educational Trust. Information about the overarching governance of the Trust can be found here:

 The Trustees delegate executive authority to the executive leadership team which is led by Dafydd Lawday, the CEO of Mercian Educational Trust, and includes the headteachers of the schools within the Trust.

-Each school in The Trust has its own Local Governing Board.
-The Local Governors in Mercian Educational Trust are referred to as the Delegated Governance Committee (DGC).
-The DGC provide support and challenge to school leaders and assurance to the Trustees Board.
+Each school in The Trust has its own Local Governing Board (LGB).
+The LGB provide support and challenge to school leaders and assurance to the Trustees Board.
 They ensure that educational standards are continually improving and compliance to statutory practice.
-The DGC are accountable to Trustees.
+The LGB are accountable to Trustees.

 School Local Govenors